General GAN-generated image detection by data augmentation in fingerprint domain: Conclusion

 \section{Conclusion}

-In this work, we propose a novel fingerprint domain augmentation method for generalized GAN-generated image detection.
-Unlike previous methods that perform data augmentation spatial domain, we directly augments fake images in fingerprint domain to enrich the fake types of training data.
+In this work, we propose a novel fingerprint domain augmentation method for general GAN-generated image detection.
+Unlike previous methods that perform data augmentation in the spatial domain, we directly augments fake images in the fingerprint domain to enrich the fake types of training data.
 Extensive experiments demonstrate the effectiveness of the fingerprint domain augmentation and its excellent generalizability compared to the state-of-the-art works.